lopemyg/lopemyg/README.md

 ## About Me

-I’m a Computer Science student & Founder of the next tourism experiences platform, focused on building scalable, secure, and real-world systems.
+I’m a AI Engineet with a Degree in CS & Founder of the next tourism experiences platform, focused on building scalable, secure, and real-world systems.

 I combine
 -  Product thinking